-The world’s most prominent art marketplace and print-on-demand technology firm is Fine Art America.
+Fine Art America is the world’s most prominent art marketplace and print-on-demand technology firm.

 Since 2006, they’ve been offering web space to artists who want to sell wall art, house décor, apparel, and other goods.
 They have hundreds of thousands of painters, photographers, graphic designers, illustrators, and well-known names among their members.

 Social media is a great way to promote your online store and reach a larger audience.
 Make sure to create a Facebook page, Twitter account, and Instagram account for your store and post regular updates.
 You can also share links to your store on other websites and social media platforms.
 The more people know about your store, the more sales you’ll make.

 There are many ways to market your online store on social media.

 1. Create a Facebook page for your store and post regular updates.

 2. Create a Twitter account and post regular tweets about your store.

 3. Share links to your store on other websites and social media platforms.

 4. Post pictures of your art on Instagram and use hashtags to reach a larger audience.